Two weeks in Portugal: our complete itinerary and tips

 .

-How to use this map: Click the tab in the upper left corner of the map to access various layers, including points of interest and routes.
-You can choose which layers to view by selecting the corresponding checkboxes.
-For additional details about specific points of interest, click the icons on the map.
+How to use this map: Click the menu tab in the upper left corner of the map to access different layers, including points of interest and routes.
+You can toggle layers on and off by checking the corresponding boxes.
+To see details about specific locations, click on the icons on the map.

 To save this map to your Google Maps account, just click the star icon next to the map title.
-To access it on your phone or computer, open Google Maps, tap the menu button, go to “My Places”, select “Maps” and you will find this map listed among your saved maps.
+To access it later on your phone or computer, open Google Maps, tap the menu button, go to “Your Places”, select “Maps”, and you’ll find this map saved there.

 .